-The ER Program anticipates the undertaking of new measures including: a Climate Smart Cocoa standard and associated practices and monitoring, tree tenure reform, new legislation governing the management of forests and wildlife, and the amendment of the Alternative Dispute Resolution legislation to cover environmental issues.
+The ER Program anticipates the undertaking of new measures including: a Climate Smart Cocoa standard and associated practices and monitoring, activities under the African Palm Oil Initiative, tree tenure reform, new legislation governing the management of forests and wildlife.
 The ER Program also specifies the enhancement of existing measures, including: extension services to enhance uptake of best practices by farmers, tree planting, CREMA and similar community-based sustainable land management / land use planning structures with appropriate benefit-sharing arrangements.
+The roles and responsibilities of ER Program participants in High Impact Area (HIA) are clarified and will likely represent the core of a HIA constitution to address illegal activity, based on the CREMA experience.
+The draft tenure reform bill that has been prepared represents unprecedented advancement and willingness of decision makers and stakeholders to finally make it happen.
+There is also a clearer recognition of customary, traditional law in the context of the FGRM.